htm-community/htmengine-traffic-tutorial/README.md

 This is a bare-bones, minimal example for building an application on the `htmengine` framework.
-There are two important steps that must be done in order to _user_ htmengine: Configuration the application, and setup the database.
-Once you have completed the following instructions, you will have a running htmengine application.
+There are two important steps that must be done in order to _use_ htmengine: Configure the application, and setup the database.
+Once you have completed the following instructions, you will have a running `htmengine` application.
 You may send data to the graphite-compatible custom metrics interface, or send data directly into the AMQP exchange, and receive real-time results from the model results exchange, or by polling the database.

 ## Before you begin